for Veterans and the Public

 The new drugs are approved specifically for patients with genotype 1 hepatitis C. They don't replace pegylated interferon with ribavirin but must be used with them, for a 3-drug combination.
 Telaprevir and boceprevir can't be used alone and they can't be used together.

-When patients with genotype 1 take a 3-drug combination of pegylated interferon, ribavirin, and either telaprevir or boceprevir, the majority will cure their hepatitis C.
+When patients with genotype 1 who have never been treated before take a 3-drug combination of pegylated interferon, ribavirin, and either telaprevir or boceprevir, around 70% of patients will cure their hepatitis C.

 There are also other multiple new DAA drugs under investigation--in addition to telaprevir and boceprevir.
 When new drugs become FDA approved, we will update our information to detail the information on any new drug for hepatitis C.